Feature #10548

 prater

-Updated by tank_bohr (Alexey Nikitin) about 8 years ago
+Updated by tank_bohr (Alexey Nikitin) almost 9 years ago

 Please don't do it.
 Continuations are awesome

-Updated by Overbryd (Lukas Rieder) almost 8 years ago
+Updated by Overbryd (Lukas Rieder) over 8 years ago

 Please keep callcc, they are inherently awesome to build constraint solvers.